bschreck/starvingartist/msuss/README.md

 ## Dependencies

 - Python 3.8+
+- `google-generativeai` - For text generation and critiques
-- `google-generativeai` - For Gemini API
+- `google-genai` - For image generation with Gemini
 - `pytest` - For testing

 ## License